-I've been thinking about the role that deception can play in information security.
+I’ve been thinking about the role that deception can play in cybersecurity.
 Honeypots present an example of how data defenders can mislead or slow down attackers.
 Similarly, attackers can deceive defenders.
 For example, Nmap can spoof source IP addresses of network-scanning packets, so defenders have a hard time determining the true origin of the probes.

-I stumbled upon a facinating paper by Donald J. Bacon titled Second World War Deception: Lessons Learned for Today’s Joint Planner (PDF).
+I stumbled upon a fascinating paper by Donald J. Bacon titled Second World War Deception: Lessons Learned for Today’s Joint Planner (PDF).
 Among its many examples, the paper mentions two types of deception operations employed by Allied Forces to confuse and misdirect the German military during World War II:

 • Ambiguity-type deception operations “created uncertainty and inhibited accurate intelligence assessments, resulting in a German misallocation of forces.”